cern-eos/eos-charts/notes.md

 #### Questions
 1. Who need /etc/sysconfig/eos?
 All EOS and not QuarkDB?
 2. xrootd binary.
 Can we have only one instead of `/opt/eos/xrootd//bin/xroot` || `/usr/bin/xrootd`?
 This seems to apply to all the EOS processes but not the xrootd for QuarkDB
-2b. xrootd for QuarkDB does instaed the LD_LIBRARY_PRELOAD magic.
 3. What if I want to share a configmap template across several charts?
 4. Should we use a well-defined location inside the container for config files which land there via configmaps?
 E.g., /var/k8s/config/etc/sysconfig/eos ?
 	- Otherwise, I am happy (ugly) mounting over files that already exist